 When determining whether a person is eligible for MassHealth, there’s a 5-year look-back period, meaning that MassHealth will investigate your bank accounts and other financial records going back 5 years from the time of your application.
 If it’s discovered that you transferred sizable assets during this period, whether to another person or to a trust, your application for MassHealth benefits will be denied in the present and a disqualification period will be imposed.

 While there are several types of MassHealth coverage, MassHealth Standard is the most complete and is the type most commonly used by the elderly.
+MassHealth Standard is what pays for long-term care services for seniors that are provided either in a nursing home setting or in the community.
 In order to be eligible for this plan, you must be a U.S. citizen or legal alien and a resident of Massachusetts.
-Once you qualify for MassHealth, you and your family will realize what a blessing it is, since you will now be covered for:
+Once you qualify for MassHealth Standard, you and your family will realize what a blessing it is, since you will now be covered for: